flyspray/flyspray/docs/README.txt

+See also /README.md

 Thanks for downloading version 1.x of Flyspray.
 For installation instructions, take a look at the INSTALL text file.
 To upgrade from a previous version, read the UPGRADING text file.

-Flyspray is primarily being developed on Ubuntu Linux, using Apache 2 and PHP 5.
-To report bugs or request features, use the bug tracking system at http://bugs.flyspray.org/
+Flyspray is primarily being developed on Linux (Ubuntu, Debian, OpenSUSE), using Apache 2 and PHP 5 (5.2-5.6) To report bugs or request features, use the bug tracking system at http://bugs.flyspray.org/